robotzero1/face-follow-robot/README.md

-# ESP32-CAM and Elegoo Tumbller face following robot
+# ESP32-CAM and Elegoo Tumbller Face Following Robot

 Face tracking robot that follow a persons face.
 Uses the ESP-FACE libraries on an ESP32-CAM to detect a face and measure distance and location of the face.
 Data is then sent to an Arduino Nano to control speed and direction of the robot.